tosiron/jazznet/README.md

 The dataset is by no means "complete".
 For instance, it currently does not contain musical dynamics; it might not contain some of *your* favorite chords or progressions (partly because I probably don't know you and I wasn't trying to please you).
 But it is extensible.
 With the provided scripts, you can generate new patterns.
 Furthermore, if you have a pattern you would like included in the dataset, send me an email, and maybe I will add it.

 ## How the dataset was created
-There is quite a bit of background music theory for creating the dataset.
+There is a bit of background music theory necessary for understanding how the dataset was created.
 The theory is summarized in the preprint.
+Several resources were surveyed, including jazz piano education books (like The Jazz Piano Book) and numerous jazz standards to identify some commonly occurring patterns.

 ## What can you do with the data?
 I imagine it would be a challenging dataset for a variety of ML tasks.
 You can attempt things like *automatic music transcription*; develop *music recommender systems* based on the kinds of musical patterns a listener likes; *generate new music* based on the patterns in the dataset.
-And probably a bunch of other interesting things that I'm not thinking about right now.
+And probably a bunch of other interesting things.
 You can also test your image recognition models on spectrograms generated from the music in the dataset.

 ## Download the data